cn-uofbasel/indigenous_community_networks/technical_requirements.md

    3. Using TinySSB takes less storage
    4. No conversion needed (easier to code for the RaspberryPi pub)
 2. Do we give the possibility to use Manyverse?
-3. As everything is broadcasted, each end node has eventually the same copy.
+3. As everything is broadcast, each end node has eventually the same copy.
 Use case: an edge node goes online only a few hours a day.
-When he goes back online, hw does a pull request (use case 4).
+When he goes back online, he does a pull request (use case 4).
    Do we want the answering node to check if there's a feed missing in its database and send that too?
 It might make the response much longer.
 But after a few days /